-GBA’s Health in the Built Environment series seeks to draw connections between human health, buildings, and community design.
-This topic is more important now than ever and our series will explore a variety of research, implications, trends and tools for stakeholders and practitioners in the built environment.
+Each year, GBA’s Health in the Built Environment series seeks to draw connections between human health, buildings, and community design.
+This topic is more important now than ever and our series explores a variety of research, implications, trends and tools for stakeholders and practitioners in the built environment.

-(October 15) Implications of COVID-19 on HVAC, Indoor Air Quality, and Water Quality: This event will explore how COVID-19 is changing best practices for heating, cooling and ventilation, and what we can do to ensure healthy indoor air quality in our buildings.
-We’ll also explore important considerations for monitoring water quality in a time when our buildings are shutting down and re-opening.
-This event features a Pittsburgh-based international expert on Legionella.
-Learn more and register here.
+Implications of COVID-19 on HVAC, Indoor Air Quality, and Water Quality: This event explored how COVID-19 is changing best practices for heating, cooling and ventilation, and what we can do to ensure healthy indoor air quality in our buildings.
+We also explored important considerations for monitoring water quality in a time when our buildings are shutting down and re-opening.

-(October 22) Linking Mobility, Choice, and Health During COVID-19: At this event, we will discuss issues faced by essential workers who have limited transportation and mobility options, and possible ways COVID-19 might inform future mobility planning in our region.
-Learn more and register here.
+Linking Mobility, Choice, and Health During COVID-19: At this event, we discussed issues faced by essential workers who have limited transportation and mobility options, and possible ways COVID-19 has informed future mobility planning in our region.

-(October 29) Healthy and Transparent Building Materials: This event will feature building product manufacturers who are prioritizing health and transparency in their products, as well as a construction project manager who will share her experience in specifying healthy and transparent building materials.
-We will also discuss the Closing the Transparency Loop movement which seeks to increase communication and collaboration among building product specifiers and manufacturers.
-Learn more and register here.
+Healthy and Transparent Building Materials: This event featured building product manufacturers, an architect, and a contractor who shared their experiences in creating and specifying healthy and transparent building materials.
+We also discussed the Closing the Transparency Loop movement which seeks to increase communication and collaboration throughout the supply chain.